Cabin pressurization: Mechanics

 All exhaust air is dumped to atmosphere via an outflow valve, usually at the rear of the fuselage.
 This valve controls the cabin pressure and also acts as a safety relief valve, in addition to other safety relief valves.
 If the automatic pressure controllers fail, the pilot can manually control the cabin pressure valve, according to the backup emergency procedure checklist.
 The automatic controller normally maintains the proper cabin pressure altitude by constantly adjusting the outflow valve position so that the cabin altitude is as low as practical without exceeding the maximum pressure differential limit on the fuselage.
 The pressure differential varies between aircraft types, typical values are between 7.8 psi and 9.4 psi.
 At 39000 ft, the cabin pressure would be automatically maintained at about 6900 ft, (450 ft lower than Mexico City), which is about 11.5 psi of atmosphere pressure.

 Some aircraft, such as the Boeing 787 Dreamliner, have re-introduced electric compressors previously used on piston-engined airliners to provide pressurization.
 The use of electric compressors increases the electrical generation load on the engines and introduces a number of stages of energy transfer; therefore, it is unclear whether this increases the overall efficiency of the aircraft air handling system.
-It does, however, remove the danger of chemical contamination of the cabin, simplify engine design, avert the need to run high pressure pipework around the aircraft, and provide greater design flexibility.
+They do, however, remove the danger of chemical contamination of the cabin, simplify engine design, avert the need to run high pressure pipework around the aircraft, and provide greater design flexibility.